coleifer/micawber/docs/api.rst

 .. py:class:: ProviderRegistry([cache=None])

-    A registry for encapsulating a group of :py:class:`Provider` instances.
-    It has optional caching support.
+    A registry for encapsulating a group of :py:class:`Provider` instances, with optional caching support.

     Handles matching regular expressions to providers.
 URLs are sent to the registry via its :py:meth:`~ProviderRegistry.request` method, it checks to see if it has a provider that matches the URL, and if so, requests the metadata from the provider instance.

+    Exposes methods for parsing various types of text (including HTML), and either rendering oembed media inline or extracting embeddable links.

     :param cache: the cache simply needs to implement two methods, ``.get(key)`` and ``.set(key, value)``.